 Convert Terajoule to Kiloelectron-volt (TJ to keV)

 Terajoule (TJ) and Kiloelectron-volt (keV) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert terajoule to kiloelectron-volt.
-This free online calculator tool makes it simple and easy to perform the conversion from TJ to keV.
+This free online calculator tool makes it simple and easy to perform the conversion from TJ unit to the keV unit.

 One Terajoule is equal to 6.241509e+27 Kiloelectron-volt.